 Taxes in Cyprus

-Expats are considered residents if they reside in Cyprus for 183 days or more in a calendar year.
+Expats are considered residents for tax purposes if they stay in Cyprus for 183 days or more in a calendar year.
 Tax residents pay tax on both locally and globally generated income, while those not considered tax residents pay tax only on income derived from within Cyprus.

 Cyprus has double-taxation agreements with a number of countries, meaning that expats from these countries won’t have to pay tax in their home country in addition to taxes in their new host country.

 Taxation is a complex issue – especially for expats in Cyprus.
-As such, they should seek the advice of a qualified tax advisor or accountant in Cyprus.
+As such, they should seek the advice of a qualified financial advisor or accountant in Cyprus.